 Introduction

 When most people think about depression, they imagine crying, sadness, isolation, or loss of interest in life.
-But psychology reveals something deeper:
+But psychology reveals something deeper: “Many people who are depressed never show obvious signs.
+They function, smile, work, and socialize—but silently suffer inside.”

 This is known as high-functioning depression, smiling depression, or masked depression.